ECiurleo/webdriverBase/README.md

 # webdriverBase
-A base Selenium WebDriver suite writen in Java and TestNG
+A base Selenium WebDriver suite written in Java and TestNG